AI for healthcare

 Who is AI for healthcare best for?

-AI for healthcare is best for Australian clinic owners, GP practice managers, allied health and dental practice owners with a repeated workflow, a clear human owner, and enough examples to teach the AI employee what good work looks like.
+AI for healthcare is best for Australian clinic owners, GP practice managers, allied health and dental practice owners with repeated work, a clear human owner, and enough examples to show Mia what good work looks like.

 What does Rebotify deliver in the first 48 hours?